 If you use the secure boot feature of Microchip’s MPUs, you should use the Secure SAM-BA edition.

-The software packages consist of drivers, software services and libraries.
-For Microchip’s microprocessors, each software module is provided with full source code, examples of usage, rich html documentation and ready-to-use projects for the GNU GCC and IAR EWARM compilers.
+Each software module for a Microchip MPU includes full source code, application examples, rich HTML documentation and ready-to-use projects for the GNU GCC and IAR EWARM compilers.